hjupter/documentation/game-creator-2/state-machine-2/nodes/README.md

 ### Features

-* Automatically created in new state machines
+* **Automatically created** when you create a new state machine
+* Cannot be manually created or deleted
 * Can include initial actions
 * Only has **output ports** (no inputs)
-* Cannot be deleted

 ### Connections